ashb9505/Review-My-Neighborhood/README.md

 # rate-my-neighborhood
 Create the first e-commerce website with front and back end function using HTML, CSS and PHP.
+Rate My Neighborhood exists to be a community provider where people search for relevant information about a given neighborhood.

 Home page: